inseri-swiss/inseri-core-wp/docs/tutorials/data-mapping-with-python.md

 This tutorial will give a simple example how you can split complex data coming from a block (e.g. the web API block) into simpler structures, using the python block.
 For this we have to join a couple of inseri blocks.

+If you have no experience with inseri, please start with our [Hello World](./hello-world.md).

 ## Step 1: Create a new post

 On your inseri instance or in the [playground](https://playground.inseri.swiss){:target="\_blank"} (remember, your changes will not be saved there), add a new post and give it a title.